Non-exhaust emissions

 Non-exhaust emissions come from wearing down motor vehicle brake pads, tires, roads themselves, and unsettling of particles on the road.
 This particulate matter is made up of micrometre-sized particles and causes negative health effects, including respiratory disease and cancer.
 Very fine particulate matter has been linked to cardiovascular disease.
+Multiple epidemiological studies have demonstrated that particulate matter exposure is associated with acute respiratory infections, lung cancer, and chronic respiratory and cardiovascular disease.
+Researchers have also found correlations between exposure to fine particulate matter and fatality rates in previous coronavirus epidemics.

 Studies have shown that non-exhaust emissions of particles from vehicles can be greater than particles due to exhaust.